chasenyc/ActiveRecordLite/README.md

 # Active Record Lite
-ActiveRecordLite is an ORM that maps SQLite queries onto Ruby objects allowing for the chaining of queries with ease.
+ActiveRecordLite is an ORM that maps SQLite queries onto Ruby objects.
 Active Record Lite was created using Ruby and utilizing the db_connection.rb to communicate with the database.

 ### Available Methods: